jposton96a/tipofmytongue/api/readme.md

 ### Dependencies
 The server relies on a list of words & a pre-computed PCA model file.
 Each of these must be created before starting the server:

-1. Vocabulary List `res/words.txt` - (created in Step #1) a list of words to query against
+1. Vocabulary list `res/words.txt` - (created in Step #1) a list of words to query against
 2. PCA Transform Model `res/pca_transform.pkl` - (created in Step #6) the trained PCA model

 ## Development Setup